Lygaen/zig-libc/README.md

 Projects that are similar may be `musl` (which helped me a lot) or [`ziglibc`](https://github.com/marler8997/ziglibc).
 The latter one feels outdated for the tooling and doesn't fully implement all of the libc.

 This project is a big one, it may never be finished (`musl` is still being developed).
 However, Zig allows for sugar coating that can be added to it : tracing, thread safety, ...
-The project even generates its own headers depending on the target !
+The project even configures its own headers depending on the target !

 ## Commands
 The following can be done for building libc :